freesewing/freesewing/.github/ISSUE_TEMPLATE/all-contributors.md

 ---
 name: All Contributors update
 about: Help capture the various contributions to FreeSewing
-title: All Contributors: Please add [username here]
+title: "All Contributors: Please add (username here)"
 labels: "\U0001F49C all contributors"
 assignees: 'joostdecock'
 ---